TheRenegadeCoder/sample-programs-website/docs/projects/merge-sort/php/index.md

 {% endraw %}

-Merge Sort in Php was written by:
+[Merge Sort](https://sampleprograms.io/projects/merge-sort) in [Php](https://sampleprograms.io/languages/php) was written by:

+- Jeremy Grifski
+- Ankit kumar
 - Parker Johansen

-- Ankit kumar
-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of May 09 2022 21:44:19.
 The solution was first committed on Oct 10 2019 02:24:20.
 As a result, documentation below may be outdated.